C4E5G3/nixs-main/content/en/posts/a_biblical_table_of_contents.md

 But woe unto you, scribes and Pharisees, hypocrites! for ye shut up the kingdom of heaven against men: for ye neither go in yourselves, neither suffer ye them that are entering to go in**

-But I don't want to get dragged away from showing the general synopsis of events, so I will wrap this article here for now.
+But I don't want to get dragged away from showing the general synopsis of events, so I will wrap this article up here for now.